std66/TomiSoft-WebServer/README.md

     Assembly ProgramAssembly = typeof(Demo).Assembly;

     //It's launch time.
 Server will be listening on port 80.
+    //You can also use the using() block.
     WebServer ws = new WebServer(ProgramAssembly, DefaultController, DefaultAction);

     //You may specify a different port:
     //int Port = 25414;
     //new WebServer(ProgramAssembly, DefaultController, DefaultAction, Port);

+    //Close the webserver when you don't need it anymore. ws.Dispose();
   }
 }
 ```